ahawker/common-repository-interface/README.md

 The goals of the Common Repository Interface are as follows:

-* Learn one, use anywhere
+* Learn once, use anywhere
-* Lower developer cognative overhead when switching projects
+* Lower developer cognitive overhead when switching projects
 * Self describing/documenting functionality
 * Repositories become "pluggable" entities with external tools/services (think CI/CD)